Guardians vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ronald Acuna Jr. and the Atlanta Braves take on Josh Naylor and the Cleveland Guardians on Monday at 7:10 PM ET.
+Matt Olson and the Atlanta Braves take on Andres Gimenez and the Cleveland Guardians at Progressive Field on Tuesday at 7:10 PM ET, in the second game of a three-game series.

-The Braves are the favorite in this one, at -160, while the underdog Guardians have +135 odds to win.
-The over/under is 9 runs for this matchup (with -105 odds on the over and -115 odds on the under).
+Oddsmakers list the Braves as -125 favorites on the moneyline, while giving the underdog Guardians +105 moneyline odds to win.
+The total is 8.5 runs for this contest.

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.